 Free Museums in Georgia You'd Expect to Pay For

 You don't have to spend a lot of money to have a great time in the Peach State.
 In fact, the best free museum in America is located right here in Georgia.
-The National Infantry Museum and Solider Center at Fort Benning near Columbus, Ga., was voted best free museum by USA Today.
+The National Infantry Museum and Solider Center at Fort Benning near Columbus, Georgia, was voted best free museum by USA Today.

 In addition to the Infantry Museum, here are three additional free museums that are worth an afternoon visit.